gazoodle/gecko-home-assistant/README.md

 # Version History

 ## v0.1.20
+ - Support changing date for reminders.
+A simple button to reset was originally considered, but ended up being a date object that can be set which gives much better flexibility.
+You can write your own buttons now.

 ## v0.1.19
  - Update bug template to link to gecko-home-assistant issues rather than the blueprint